 2.2 Copy this tracking ID.
 You will have to paste this to your Magento backend.

-3. Add Google Analytics in Magento Panel
+3. Add Google Analytics Code in Magento Store

 3.1 Login to your admin panel.